liaoooyx/t4m/README.md

 git clone https://github.com/liaoooyx/t4m.git
 ```

-The executable jar file is placed in the `t4m/run/` directory.
+The executable jar file is placed in the `t4m/bin/` directory.

 ## How to run

-1. Make sure you have Java 11 or higher in your OS.
+1. Prerequisite.
+Make sure you have Java 11 or higher in your OS.

    ```
    java -version
    ```

-2. Before run the service, you need to the add the absolute root path of `t4m` root directory to your System Variable.
+2. Preparation.
+Add the absolute root path of `t4m` root directory to your System Variable.

    - For Linux or Mac user: